Saadia-Asghar/Mood_Maze/PROJECT_VIVA_GUIDE.md

 ### 👤 Member 1: The "Algorithm Expert" (Focus: `dsa.js`)
 **Q: What is the unique feature of this project?**
 > "The heart of MoodMaze is our **Weighted Scoring Algorithm**.
 Unlike simple apps that just filter by genre, we *rank* movies.
 We take the user's answers (like 'Social Context' or 'Energy Level') and assign numerical weights to movie attributes.
-For example, if a user wants a 'Low Energy' movie, we boost Drama films by +20 points and penalize Action films by -15 points.
-This creates a nuanced recommendation."
+For example, if a user selects 'Date Night', we heavily boost Romance films by +40 points and scan titles for romantic keywords like 'love' or 'passion'.
+This provides a highly personalized recommendation."

 **Q: Where is the DSA?**
 > "We implemented a **Max-Heap**, which is a Priority Queue data structure.
 It ensures that no matter how many movies we score, the highest-matching movie is always accessible in **O(1)** constant time.
 This makes our app incredibly fast."